Shopping, takeout, and support services (COVID-19)

 - Stay at least 2 metres (6 feet) away from other people at all times, unless you live in the same household with the person.
 Follow the steps of physical distancing.

-- Even though you have no symptoms, you can choose to wear a non-medical cloth mask to protect others around you.
+- Wear a non-medical mask or face covering to protect others around you.
 Learn more about wearing and making masks.

 - Avoid using money.
 Use a touch-free payment method instead.